 Choosing those you trust to speak for you

 At Novant Health, we care about you.
 We believe that healthcare is a partnership between you and your healthcare providers.
 We also understand the importance of involving loved ones in your care.
-Choices and Champions gives you the opportunity to tell us who you want to help champion your medical care.
+Choices and Champions® gives you the opportunity to tell us who you want to help champion your medical care.

 A champion is someone who stands up for and supports another person.
 There are many types of champions who take care of us when we are sick.
 For example, family and friends who drive us to our appointments, bring us food and keep us company in times of need are champions.
 So are our doctors and nurses.
-There are also champions we trust to make medical decisions for us when we are not able to make or declare our wishes ourselves.
+There are also champions we trust to speak for us when we are not able to make or declare our wishes ourselves.

 Selecting your medical champion

 If you are ever unable to make your own medical decisions, your doctor will need a champion, or healthcare agent, to speak for you.
 This should be someone who knows you well and understands your health goals.
 Ideally, this person should: